 Immigrant Rights Project

-The Immigrant Rights Project is a one-semester, six-credit clinical program in which law students represent non-citizens in immigration matters.
+The Immigrant Rights Project is a one-semester, six-credit clinical education program in which law students represent non-citizens in immigration matters.
 The Immigrant Rights Project's clients include persons seeking asylum in the United States as a result of persecution or a fear of persecution in their home countries, as well as non-citizen victims of domestic violence and other crimes, unaccompanied non-citizen minors, or other non-citizens subject to removal and immigration detention.
 Representation may occur in adversarial administrative hearings before immigration judges; in non-adversarial agency interviews; in appeals to the Board of Immigration Appeals; or, as necessary, in appeals to the federal courts.
-This Clinic is offered in both the fall and spring semesters
+This clinic is offered in both the fall and spring semesters.

-Students in the clinic assume primary responsibility for client representation.
+Client work is central to a student’s clinic experience.
+Students in the Immigrant Rights Project assume primary responsibility for client representation.
 Students work together on cases in teams of two.
-The tasks that students perform in a case include client interviewing; fact investigation; human rights and country condition research; preparation of applications for asylum or other immigration relief, including a detailed affidavit from the client; developing corroborating evidence in support of the client's application for asylum or other relief; preparing a brief outlining the factual and legal bases for the client’s claim; locating and preparing witnesses, including experts; and preparing the client for and representing the client in Immigration Court or in a non-adversarial interview with the United States Citizenship and Immigration Services (USCIS).
+The tasks that students typically perform in a case include interviewing the client; extensive fact investigation; researching the human rights record of the client’s country of origin; preparing the application for relief, including a detailed affidavit from the client; developing corroborating evidence that helps to show that the client is entitled to relief; preparing a brief outlining the factual and legal bases for the client’s claim; locating and preparing witnesses, including experts; and representing the client at an immigration interview or a removal hearing in Immigration Court.
+Students typically spend a minimum of 18-20 hours per week working on their clients' cases.